Computer Science CV Template (Text Format)

 - mentioning the job title in your personal statement

 As a computer scientist, you can add additional information to your CV to give recruiters a better idea of what you can do.
-Here are three examples of how you can highlight your experience on your computer science CV:
+Here are three sections you can add to your CS CV to make your application well-rounded and persuasive:

 Github